 Are you the type of person who plans ahead?
 Are you calm under pressure?
 Do you possess strong leadership skills?
-A career in emergency administration may be for you.
+A career in emergency administration and planning may be for you.

-The University of North Texas offers the nation’s first and most respected Bachelor of Science degree in Emergency Administration and Planning.
+The University of North Texas offers the nation's first and most respected undergraduate program in Emergency Administration and Planning.

 Professionals in this field help individuals, businesses, governments and nonprofit organizations prepare for, respond to and recover from floods, tornadoes, hazardous materials spills, terrorist attacks and epidemics.

 Graduates typically find careers in government agencies, private businesses and humanitarian organizations.
 Employment opportunities may be found as a:

 By pursuing a Bachelor of Science degree in Emergency Administration and Planning, you'll be a part of a program that's a model for similar undergraduate programs across the nation.

 Our rigorous curriculum helps you develop valuable skills in disaster planning, interpersonal communication and leadership.
 Mastering these competencies is essential to educating communities on how to prepare for and alleviate natural, technological and civil hazards.
 Other features of our program include:

 You'll learn from accomplished faculty members who've researched national and international hazards and catastrophes.
 They've also worked in emergency management and related fields for county governments, FEMA, the Red Cross and corporations in the private sector.

 We sponsor a student chapter of the International Association of Emergency Managers that provides opportunities to participate in professionally relevant social, educational and training activities.
 A Living-Learning Community involves students who live on campus in leadership and service activities.
 More information about the UNT SERVES!